Car Insurance: The Definitive Guide

 - In our simple survey, policy costs varied widely - for the two vehicles we sampled, we found Tower Insurance and Cove Insurance to be the best value car insurers for drivers in most parts of New Zealand.

-New Zealand's Definitive Guide to Car Insurance
+Welcome to New Zealand's Definitive Guide to Car Insurance

 The cost of insuring a car in New Zealand continues to climb well above inflation.
 In this guide, we explain the basic principles of car insurance and outline several tips to keep your policy cost down year after year.
 New Zealand does not require car owners to have car insurance by law – our view is that not having at least third party car cover is a risk that could severely affect you financially if you cause an accident.